Wynonie Harris: Legacy

-In 2011, Harris's song "Quiet Whiskey" was number 9 the list of Top 10 Drinking Songs published by AskMen.com.
+In 2011, Harris's song "Quiet Whiskey" was number 9 on the list of 'Top 10 Drinking Songs' published by AskMen.com.

 In 2014, Harris's song "Grandma Plays the Numbers" was featured in the video game Fallout 4.

-The Blues Hall of Fame provides these comments: "Harris recorded sporadically afterwards [after 1952] but never again enjoyed the glory or success he’d known as one of the kings of jump blues.
-Today he is most acknowledged for laying the groundwork for rock ‘n’ roll".
+The Blues Hall of Fame provides these comments: "Harris recorded sporadically afterwards [after 1952] but never again enjoyed the glory or success he'd known as one of the kings of jump blues.
+Today he is most acknowledged for laying the groundwork for rock 'n' roll".

 Influence on Elvis Presley

-Elvis Presley saw Harris perform in Memphis in the early 1950s.
-According to Henry Glover, Harris's record producer, Elvis "copied many of the vocal gymnastics of Wynonie as well as the physical gyrations.
+Elvis Presley may well have seen Harris perform in Memphis in the early 1950s, although this is not documented.
+According to Henry Glover, Harris's record producer, Presley "copied many of the vocal gymnastics of Wynonie as well as the physical gyrations.
 When you saw Elvis, you were seeing a mild version of Wynonie".
-Harris remarked in a 1956 interview that Elvis's hip movements were stirring controversy in a way his own never did: "Many people have been giving him trouble for swinging his hips.
+Harris remarked in a 1956 interview that Presley's hip movements were stirring controversy in a way his own never did: "Many people have been giving him trouble for swinging his hips.
 I swing mine and have no trouble.
 He's got publicity I could not buy".

 In the television miniseries of 2005, Elvis, Harris was played by Marcus Lyle Brown.